Creating Opportunity for Minority and Low-Income Families

 It is against this backdrop that we are trying to craft public policies to improve the conditions of poor and minority families and communities.
 Advocates hold very different perspectives on the best way to achieve the shared goal of increased access to opportunity and better quality-of-life.
 And the debates can get quite fierce.
-For this reason, the pursuit of equitable community development took more of my attention than virtually anything else I did at my time at the U.S. Department of Housing and Urban Development, and remains an issue of deep personal concern and commitment.
+For this reason, the pursuit of equitable community development took more of Raphael's attention than virtually anything else he did during his tenure as Assistant Secretary fo Policy Development and Research at the U.S. Department of Housing and Urban Development, and remains an issue of deep personal concern and commitment to both of us.

 Many of those advocating for increasing access to opportunity can be roughly divided into two groups offering different perspectives.
 One view focuses on racial concentration—i.e., the segregation of minorities—pointing out that people in isolated predominantly minority communities are less likely to succeed and thrive economically.
 Outside of ethnic enclaves that operate as gateways for immigrants and places where culture is preserved, this is generally correct.
 There is considerable evidence showing the adverse effects of racial segregation on performance in schools, employment, health outcomes, and other quality of life dimensions.
 And when coupled with concentrated poverty, things are even worse.
 Indeed, this was one of the motivating factors for HUD’s inclusion of racially-concentrated areas of poverty as a focus in its proposed “Affirmatively Further Fair Housing” (AFFH) regulation.
 Those focused on the negative effects of racially concentrated poverty, emphasize the need to support housing mobility and make it possible for residents to leave segregated neighborhoods with high concentrations of poverty in order to move to communities characterized by greater levels of economic and institutional resources.